geebee/mimir/README.md

-#DO NOT EXPECT FUTURE UPDATES TO THIS PROJECT

 mimir - README
 -----
 	This project will serve as a set of RESTful web services endpoints that will allow a consuming system to preform various system administrative and monitoring functionality.